 Sensex, Nifty turn choppy on weak Asian cues

-The US Dow Jones Industrial Average ended 0.58 per cent higher in Tuesday's trade.
+The US Dow Jones Industrial Average, however, ended 0.38 per cent higher in Friday's trade.